usgs/wdfn-blog/content/WaterAlert_Transition.md

 Read our [check status user blog post](https://waterdata.usgs.gov/blog/user_check_status/) to get an idea of common use cases for WaterAlert.

 <div class="grid-row">
-{{< figure src="/static/WaterAlert/USGS_Legacy_WaterAlert2.PNG" caption="Legacy WaterAlert interface is outdated, and is not mobile compatible.
-Here is what the desktop version looks like when a user is creating a new subscription." >}}
+{{< figure src="/static/WaterAlert/USGS_Legacy_WaterAlert2.PNG" width="80%" caption="Legacy WaterAlert interface is outdated, and is not mobile compatible.
+Here is what the desktop version looks like when a user is creating a new subscription." alt="alt text here" >}}
 </div>

 ## 🐴 What are WaterAlert users saying?
-*From the horse's mouth.*
+"*From the horse's mouth,*" direct quotes from WaterAlert users...

 > "I have a cabin about 300 miles from my home.
 I appreciate getting the alerts **so I know if the water level is rising.** It helps me protect my property and stay informed."